codeskills-dev/30-days-of-html/README.md

 Each challenge is contained in its own HTML file, and includes a corresponding solution file.
 Once you've completed a challenge, you can check your work by comparing your code to the solution file.

+Don't forget to give this repo a star ⭐️

 ## List of Challenges

 <ol>